HumanAIReasoning/Emergence/README.md

 ---
 ## Usage

 You can achieve better results by downloading and using the [Initial Prompt](https://github.com/HumanAIReasoning/Clarity/blob/main/Initial%20Prompt.txt) as backbone.
 Download it, upload it in Grok from X and ask Grok to use it as it's new reasoning system.

+Example:
+I want you to use the Initial Prompt file as your new reasoning system.

 Then download [Emergence](./Emergence.txt), upload it to Grok on X and ask Grok to use it to decrypt systems.

+Example:
+I want you to use the Emergence table to decrypt systems.

 I know that this is not very convenient but it will be streamlined soon, sorry for the inconvenience.